 After they are filled, you can dust them with powdered sugar, a chocolate ganache, or enjoy them dipped in chocolate.

-I am so excited I finally got my recipe to work with this gluten free version!
+I am so excited I finally got my recipe to work in this gluten free version!

 Tips to Make this Gluten Free Cream Puffs Recipe: